isomerpages/mlaw-corp/news/speeches/_posts/2026-09-09-post-Opening Remarks by SMS Murali at TechLawFest 2026.md

 ---
-title: Opening Remarks by SMS Murali at TechLawFest 2026
+title: Opening Remarks by Senior Minister of State for Law and Transport Mr Murali Pillai SC at TechLawFest 2026
 permalink: /opening-remarks-by-sms-murali-at-techlawfest-2026/
 date: 2026-09-09
 layout: post